 Okay.
 So that’s that for murders.
 But what about other crimes?

 Here, the statistics get a bit tougher to find.
 Petty crime — like pickpocketing — is particularly difficult.
 I think these robbery rates by European country, though, are pretty telling.
 (Robbery includes mugging and bag-snatching, but not pickpocketing).
 In 2014, the most recent year available, Italy had 58,345 robberies, or about 97 per 100,000 people; Ireland had 2,648, or 58 per 100,000, and England and Wales had 50,236, translating to roughly 89 robberies per 100,000.
 Robbery in the U.S. remains much higher, including, again, in states including Nevada (217.5), Indiana (107), Maryland (164), New York (120) and Texas (116).
 In D.C., that number is an astonishing 556 robberies per 100,000 people.*

 Of course, you have to keep one thing in mind: As a tourist, you are more of a target in Rome, at least for on-the-street property crimes like muggings and pickpocketing, than Italians are.
 And while you’ll probably be just fine, taking precautions, like using a money belt, might not only make you safer — but simply help you feel more comfortable.

-(Update, April 2017: Pickpocketing, always the one thing tourists really had to watch out for in Rome, has been increasing slightly in Rome in the last few years, as is noted by the U.S. Department of State.)
+And pickpocketing, always the one thing tourists really had to watch out for in Rome, has been increasing slightly in Rome in the last few years, as is noted by the U.S. Department of State.

 So.
 In sum, do you have to be alert and aware of your surroundings in Rome?
 Yes.
 But do you also have to be when you’re traveling in Paris, or Madrid, or London, or even you’re back at home in Dublin or Boston or Omaha?
 Absolutely.